henryteigar/Course-Scheduler/README.md

 ### Installing for testing
 * Clone the repository: `git clone https://github.com/henryteigar/course-scheduler.git`
-* Being in the project root, execute `npm install` to install all the dependencies.
+* Being in the project root, run `npm install` to install all the dependencies.
 * You also need to rename .env.sample to .env and insert necessary secrets (If not sure, ask the team members)
 * To start the server, run `npm run prod`.
 This should start the server on `http://localhost:3000`
 * That's it!